Jaime Vallejo

-Jaime Vallejo Mellado (born 18 May 2002) is a Spanish footballer who plays as a right-back for CD Eldense, on loan from Real Zaragoza.
+Jaime Vallejo Mellado (born 18 May 2002) is a Spanish footballer who plays as a right-back.

 Career

 Born in Tudela, Navarre, Vallejo joined Real Zaragoza's youth categories in 2017, from CD Corellano.
 He made his senior debut with the reserves on 21 March 2021, starting in a 0–0 Tercera División away draw against SD Huesca B.

 Vallejo scored his first senior goal on 14 November 2021, netting the B's second in a 3–0 Tercera División RFEF home win over Atlético Monzón, and was a regular starter for the side during the season as they achieved promotion to Segunda Federación.
 In April 2024, he suffered a knee injury during a match for the B-side.

 On 30 July 2024, Vallejo renewed his contract with the Maños.
 He returned to action in January 2025, and made his first team debut on 7 February of that year, coming on as a late substitute for fellow youth graduate Adrián Liso in a 2–1 Segunda División away loss to Albacete Balompié.

 On 4 August 2025, Vallejo was loaned to Primera Federación side CD Eldense for one year.